STILILA/Red_Scripts/README.md

 # Red_Scripts
 https://store.steampowered.com/app/573770/RED/

-Steam Game - Excerpt of RED's Source Code
+Excerpt of code from the game 'RED' on Steam, primarily focusing on the combat system.